 The Toxic 7

-The FTC asked a number of medical experts to indicate whether a large set of typical weight loss claims made on the web could be substantiated by scientific evidence or not.
+The FTC asked a number of medical experts to indicate whether a large set of typical weight loss product claims made on the web could be substantiated by scientific evidence or not.
 The experts identified seven that just could not be backed up by objective evidence.
 Importantly, these seven statements do not apply to prescription drugs, meal replacement products, low-calorie foods, hypnosis, surgery, exercise equipment or special diets.
 This prohibition is more about the magic pills or creams you see advertised online.
 The seven offending statements claim the weight loss product in question:

 - causes weight loss of two pounds or more a week for a month or more without dieting or exercise;